ibm-cloud-docs/databases-for-elasticsearch/howto-file-uploads.md

 ## Uploading the files to the Index

-The structure of the documents in the index is as follows. ``name`` is the filename of the file, `blob` is the base64-encoded file contents, and `md5` is an optional hash value over the file contents.
+The structure of the documents in the index is as follows, `name` is the filename of the file, `blob` is the base64-encoded file contents, and `md5` is an optional hash value over the file contents.
 The recommended mapping for the index is
 ```text
 curl -X PUT "https://user:password@host:port/ibm_file_sync" -H 'Content-Type: application/json' -d'
 {